serverless/workshop/workshop/README.md

 Enter some information into the submission form.
 Review the Developer Tools and inspect the Network request.

-Check out the Serverless Framework Enterprise Dashboard to see the invocation.
+Check out the Serverless Framework Dashboard to see the invocation.

 <br/>

-## Hands-On: Development
+## Development

-In `/workshop/template-fullstack/backend/functions`, check to see what has been deployed.
+In `/workshop/backend-restapi`, check to see what has been deployed.

 ```text
 $ sls info
 ```

-You can also see this information in the Serverless Framework Enterprise Dashboard.
+You can also see this information in the Serverless Framework Dashboard.

 ---

-In `/workshop/template-fullstack/backend/functions`, invoke the live function.
+In `/workshop/backend-restapi`, invoke the live function.

 ```text
 $ sls invoke -f formSubmit --data '{"body":{"name":"jeff","email":"jeff@lebowski"}}'